 Act on impulse

-Everything can be purchased from the Kindle store, which Amazon estimates hosts 1.5 million titles - two million fewer than Kobo.
+Everything can be purchased from the Kindle store, which Amazon estimates hosts over 2 million titles - 1.5 million fewer than Kobo.
 Downloads are quick, around five to 10 seconds depending on the size of the book, and appear immediately on the homepage.

 Outside of the recommended books on your homescreen, the store gives you access to more tailored content.
 Along the bottom of the store are the editor's picks and the 'books to try' section based on previous purchases.